Maxwell1447/Neuro-evolution-in-speaker-recognition/hyperneat/README.md

 ## Notes

 > The [scratch.py](scratch.py) file is an attempt to run CNN-HyperNEAT on audio.
 It is noted
-> as scratch since it is an aborted work.
+> as scratch since it is an aborted work for now.

 > There are different config files done, one for each HyperNEAT paradigm done.
 > For example, if you wish to test MSS-CNN-HyperNEAT, you must link to the corresponding